About Head Start and Early Head Start

 - Head Start works with parents to develop Family Partnership Plans, Individualized Child Plans, and provide opportunities for parent participation.

 - Head Start assists families with obtaining the following for their children: well-child exams, dental exams, developmental, hearing, and vision screenings, nutrition assessments, immunizations, and mental health screenings.

-- Head Start provides both part day program options (7:30am-1:30pm or 1pm-4pm Monday-Friday, 10 months per year) or for working parents or parents enrolled in a verifiable educational program or job training program or college: full day option (7:30-3:30pm Monday-Friday 10 month or 12 month).
+- Head Start provides both part day program options (7:30 am – 1:30 pm or 1:00 pm – 4:00 pm Monday-Friday, 10 months per year) or for working parents or parents enrolled in a verifiable educational program or job training program or college: full day option (7:45 am – 3:00 pm Tuesday-Friday 10 month or 12 month).